-Gabriel quickly addresses her concern with the revelation of the divine plan to introduce the God of the universe into human history by means of hypostatic union:
+Gabriel quickly addresses her concern with the revelation of the divine plan to introduce the God of the universe into human history by means of hypostatic union: $\dot{\epsilon}$ v.
+36 - "And look, your relative Elizabeth has also become pregnant with a son in her old age-although she was called barren, she is now in her sixth month!

-Luke 1:35 - The angel replied, "The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
+Luke 1:35 - The angel replied, "The Holy Spirit will come upon you, and the power of the Most High [$^{\circ}$ Y ψ 1070 ς (Húpsistos): the Holy Spirit] will overshadow [future active indicative of, ἐπισκιάζω (episkiázō): to envelop] you.
 Therefore the Child to be born [true humanity] will be holy; He will be called the Son of God [undiminished deity].